Sophie Reynolds: Life and career

 Sophie Anne Reynoldson, professionally known as Sophie Reynolds, was born on April 2, 1999, in Portland, Oregon.
 She was raised in Vancouver, Washington, a suburb of Portland, Oregon.
 Reynoldson has an older brother named Owen.
 At the age of 15, her family relocated to Los Angeles, California.

 Reynolds started dancing at the age of three.
 She trained in ballet, jazz, contemporary, hip hop and tap dance.
 At the suggestion of her dance teachers, Sophie tried acting to expand her palate, eventually falling in love with the craft.

 She gained prominence through her role as Ashley Parker in the Disney XD series Gamer's Guide to Pretty Much Everything.
 In 2015, she starred in Mostly Ghostly: One Night in Doom House, an adaptation of a book by R.L.
 Stine.
 In 2017, she joined the cast of Anna Akana's YouTube Red series Youth & Consequences.
 In 2019, she played the character of Isabel McKenna in the show L.A.'s Finest.

+Reynolds graduated from University of California, Los Angeles and joined Big Beach Films to pursue a career in filmmaking.